Input Markdown

 What Is a Markdown Validator?

 Markdown has syntax rules.
 Unclosed code fences, broken links, malformed tables, or invalid HTML can cause rendering issues.
 A Markdown validator checks your document and reports common problems.
-The CommonMark spec defines the syntax.
+The CommonMark spec defines the syntax, and Markdown syntax reference by John Gruber is where it all started.

 This tool parses your Markdown and generates a validation report.
 It runs entirely in your browser.
 Nothing is sent to a server.
 For formatting, use the Markdown Formatter.
 For linting (style rules), use the Markdown Linter.